luksy26/Unity-Chess/README.md

 ## Installation

 ### Option 1 (harder)
-- Clone the entire repo and import into a new Unity Project.
+Choose this option if you want to look at the code or are a developer yourself and wish to play around.
-- Play directly in the editor or build the project
+- clone the entire repo and import into a new Unity Project
-- Choose this option if you want to look at the code or are a developer yourself and wish to play around
+- play directly in the editor or build the project

 ### Option 2 (simpler)
-- Download `UnityChess.zip` and extract
+Choose this option if you simply wish to play the game.
-- Run `Unity Chess.exe`
+- download `UnityChess.zip` and extract
-- Choose this if you simply wish to play the game
+- run `Unity Chess.exe`

 ## Documentation
-- Please see `Diploma Paper.pdf`
+Please see `Diploma Paper.pdf`.